vanjikumaran/JWTAuthenticationHandler/README.md

 #### Example
 ![Screenshot](doc/images/JWTAuthendicationHandler_Latest.jpg)

-As illustrated in the above image, Client making a request to API1 in WSO2 API Manager Gateway with access token, Once the token validated in the WSO2 API Manger's Key Manager profile; it [generates JWT assertion](https://docs.wso2.com/display/AM210/Passing+Enduser+Attributes+to+the+Backend+Using+JWT) and passed to the API1 Service via Gateway.
-API1 Service need to access another API2 in WSO2 API Manager Gateway but at the given time there will be no access token but only the JWT assertion.
-When the API1 Service invokes API2 with jwt assertion, JWT Authentication handler validates the signature and allow to invoke the API2 Service.
+As illustrated in the above image, Client makes a request to API1 in WSO2 API Manager Gateway with the access token, Once the token validated in the WSO2 API Manager's Key Manager profile; it [generates JWT assertion](https://docs.wso2.com/display/AM210/Passing+Enduser+Attributes+to+the+Backend+Using+JWT) and passed to the API1 Service via Gateway.
+API1 Service needs to access another API2 in WSO2 API Manager Gateway but at the given time there will be no access token but only the JWT assertion.
+When the API1 Service invokes API2 with JWT assertion, JWT Authentication handler validates the signature and allow to invoke the API2 Service.

 #### Installation
 1. Download [JWTAuthenticationHandler-1.0.0.jar](https://github.com/vanjikumaran/JWTAuthenticationHandler/blob/master/dist/JWTAuthenticationHandler-1.0.0.jar) from dist directory, into <APIM_HOME>/repository/components/lib directory.